 We have used 47 alignment free feature extraction techniques, proven to be effective in multiple application areas of protein sequence classification, to numerically encode TE sequences such that our model can effectively extract information as much information from primary sequences as realistically possible.
 The feature vectors generated through the extraction process were decomposed into lower dimensional and linearly uncorrelated features using Principal Component Analysis.
 The reduction in dimensionality of the feature vectors was performed to prevent overfitting.
 The lower dimensional and decomposed set of feature vectors were used to train individual base learners and independently predict substrate specificity of TEs.
 The base learners in the ensemble are all SVM classifiers similar to the works of Caragea et. al. [50] and Nanni et. al. [36] where they have used an ensemble of SVMs to boost prediction accuracy.
 SVM was selected as the primary learning algorithm because they are generalizable and can handle high dimensional datasets [53].
 We have also experimented with more complex/nonlinear models such as Neural Network and Gradient Boosted Trees as the base learner, but they were both outperformed by SVM in terms of accuracy on separate held-out validation sets (Table 4).
 An ensemble method was used to circumvent the imbalanced dataset and retain high prediction accuracy.
 The achieved mean classification accuracy (0.83) validates our decision of using an ensemble method with imbalanced dataset improving over any individual base model (maximum mean accuracy achieved by any individual base model was 0.81).
 The generalizability of our model was assessed through a rigorous model validation strategy (discussed in Model Evaluation section) where we simulated 10,000 different versions of training and validation datasets from the characterized set of TE sequences, trained our framework on each of these versions and recorded the performance of the framework on validation datasets using three popular classification metrics, accuracy, precision and recall.

 The ensemble method achieved a mean validation accuracy of 0.83 across 10,000 simulations using different training and validation sets.
 Although, the worst case accuracy across simulations was 0.55, the standard deviation of accuracy distribution was 0.06 which demonstrates the model’s robustness to training set.
 The mean precision score of the model across the simulations for the medium chained TEs, the product of interest, was 0.9.
-[54][55]We used this model to identify medium chain acyl-ACP TE among a set of uncharacterized TE enzymes from select plants known to have predominantly decanoyl chains in their seed oils.
-This study provides an exemplar of how small to medium-sized datasets can be leveraged to guide bioprospecting efforts while simultaneously supporting the endeavor of the synthetic biology community to provide access to chemicals not easily obtained through conventional methods.
+To demonstrate the utility of this model, we set out to identify medium-chain acyl-ACP TE among a dataset of uncharacterized TE enzymes.
+We scraped the primary sequence information for select uncharacterized entries in the TE14 family archived in the ThYME database [54].
+Using the model, we predicted X of these uncharacterized TE to have medium-chain specificity and subsequently validated the model’s predictions by synthesizing and expressing X TE with predicted medium-chain specificity in a fatty-acid accumulating E. coli strain [55].
+This culminated in the identification of X novel medium-chain acyl-ACP TE.
+With this work we provide an exemplar of how small to medium-sized datasets can be leveraged to guide bioprospecting efforts while simultaneously supporting the endeavor of the synthetic biology community to provide access to chemicals not easily obtained through conventional methods.

 Methods